software-students-fall2022/git-workflow-practice-junyid/README.md

 # Comment By JonasonWu (jw5911)

-It is interesting to know about an algorithms that is used for an actual website.
-Although the algorithm looks simple, the logic behind the calculation is slightly complicated.
+It is interesting to know about an algorithm that is used for an actual website.
+The algorithm looks simple, but the logic behind the calculation is slightly complicated.
 Although this is used to rank posts and blogs in Hacker News, I could also see it being used for YouTube video recommendations.